Georgia Brooks: Relationship with Kyle Canning

 Georgia's cousin Gemma Reeves (Kathryn Beck) discovers Kate and Kyle's affair after hacking into Kate's email account and finding an unsent email from Kate to Kyle detailing their one-night stand.
 She places the email in a pile of congratulatory email messages at an engagement party thrown for Georgia and Kyle.
 Georgia then reads out the email from Kate.
 Realising that her best friend and boyfriend have betrayed her, a heartbroken Georgia flees the party.
 Hampele admitted that she was "a bit devastated" that the affair was revealed as she realised that she would not get to work with Brewer and Milligan as much in the future.
 Hampele also thought about how Georgia does not see Gemma's manipulation of her and put it down to Beck, who convinced her that nothing bad was happening in the background.
 Hampele explained that Georgia is devastated and shocked by Kate and Kyle's betrayal.
 She does not give them a chance to explain and is unsure whether they are even still continuing the affair.
 Georgia is "equally angry at them both" and decides to cut them out of her life.
+Georgia flees Erinsborough with Gem in the wake of her discovery.
+Their departure formed the 2013 cliffhanger as Gem leaves an unconscious Georgia in room filled with gas.
+Hampele called the storyline "the biggest" she had been part of since her arrival, adding "When the affair between Kate and Kyle was revealed, Georgia was devastated.
+They are two people she trusted – that were on her side and had her back."